liferay/liferay-docs/develop/tutorials/articles/100-tooling/02-liferay-ide/02-creating-a-liferay-workspace-with-liferay-ide.markdown

 ![Figure 1: By selecting *Liferay Workspace*, you begin the process of creating a new workspace for your Liferay projects.](../../../images/selecting-liferay-workspace.png)

-A *New Liferay Workspace* popup window appears, presenting several configuration options.
+A New Liferay Workspace dialog appears, presenting several configuration options.
 Follow the instructions below to create your workspace.

 1. Give your workspace a name.